bigmine/bigmine17/submission.md

 Submitted papers may be formatted according to either the KDD format or JMLR format for reviewing.
 Camera-ready papers should be in JMLR format.
 Note that camera-ready papers may be longer than the limits set for reviewing.

-Please download the file [BIGMINE2016_template.zip](BIGMINE2016_template.zip) for the LaTex template and style file (or use the package directly as [provided by JMLR](http://ctan.org/tex-archive/macros/latex/contrib/jmlr).
+Please download the file [BIGMINE2016_template.zip](BIGMINE2016_template.zip) for the LaTex template and style file (or use the package directly as [provided by JMLR](http://ctan.org/tex-archive/macros/latex/contrib/jmlr), making sure to insert the correct volume number: 53).
 Only the LaTex preparation system is supported for publication in the JMLR Workshop and Conference Proceedings series.

 Following KDD main conference tradition, reviews are not double-blind, and author names and affiliations should be listed.